alaminyusuf/JavaScript-Paradigms-Simplified/javascript.md

 // Sam has 7 years of experience in javascript
 ```

-How about we go further by peeking at what closures are, A closure is function which has another function embedded inside a funtion with refrence to its lexical scope (sorrounding state) eg;
+How about we go further by peeking at what closures are, A closure is a function which has another function embedded inside a function with reference to its lexical scope (surrounding state) eg;

 ```javascript
 function closure() {